(PRE-ORDER) 59 - Blind Faith

 Designed by Jason Juneau, Blind Faith depicts a classic example of asymmetric warfare, granting both players many options in waging war.
 The resources and position of the Imperial side are pitted against the skill and morale of the Hussite side.
 Storming and besieging towns become part of players' strategies for loot and victory.
 This war was part of a larger sea change in warfare in Europe.
 Knights and peasants, artillery and threshing flails, clergy and laymen were thrown together in a war the signaled the demise of the feudal system and the universal church.

-Bonus Game Inside!: Operation Hailstone - The Japanese had turned the Truk atoll into a fortress with airfields that could support hundreds of fighters and bombers.
-Seeking to protect the upcoming invasions of Eniwetok and Marshall Islands, the USN targeted Truk to eliminate any threats posed to the American offensives, as well as potentially luring the Japanese fleet into a decisive action at sea.
-In Feb.
-1944, Task Force 58 launched a devastating attack, profoundly shocking the Japanese by the scale and destructiveness of the raid.
+Bonus Game Inside!: Infamy Avenged - The Japanese had turned the Truk atoll into a fortress complete with airfields that could support hundreds of fighters and bombers.
+Seeking to protect the upcoming invasions of Eniwetok and Marshall Islands, the USN targeted Truk in Feb.
+1944 to eliminate any threats posed to the American offensives, as well as potentially luring the Japanese fleet into a decisive action at sea.
+Task Force 58 launched a devastating attack, profoundly shocking the Japanese by the scale and destructiveness of the raid.

 Blind Faith and issue #59 of ATO